 Asset Performance Management (APM) expansion.
-We introduced a new suite of products that focus on improving the reliability of our customers' assets and equipment using a combination of machine learning, data science and process modeling together with historical and real time asset and equipment data.
-As such, we have increased our investment in the research and development, sales and marketing, and channel sales functions to build out the capabilities that will enable us to grow this new business area and deliver value for our customers.
-In addition, we will target a new set of capital-intensive industries with the APM functionality that we refer to as the global economy industries.
+In fiscal year 2017, we introduced a new suite of products focused on improving the reliability of our customers' assets and equipment using a combination of machine learning, data science and process modeling together with historical and real time asset and equipment data.
+We have increased our investment in the research and development, sales and marketing, and channel sales functions to build out the capabilities that will enable us to grow this new business area and deliver value for our customers.
+In addition, we target additional capital-intensive industries with the APM functionality that we refer to as the global economy industries.
 These include transportation, power, pulp and paper, wastewater treatment, and consumer products goods.

 Scale through digital channels.
 We have a broad user base spanning our vertical industries and geographies, and they possess a variety of skills, experience and business needs.
-To reach our user base in an effective, productive and leveraged manner, we utilize digital customer engagement solutions including webinars, digital communities, social media, videos, email and other digital means that target each of the specific personas that are users of our different products.
+To reach our user base in an effective, productive and leveraged manner, we utilize digital customer engagement solutions including webinars, digital communities, social media, videos, email and other digital means that target each of the specific users that use our different products.
 We intend to capitalize increasingly on segmentation to ensure we deliver targeted messages intended to address the specific needs of each market, customer and user.